Malaria Vaccines

 Malaria Vaccines 2025

-As of January 11, 2025, the World Health Organization (WHO) recommends the programmatic use of malaria vaccines to prevent P. falciparum malaria in children living in malaria-endemic areas.
-In November 2024, the WHO published a revised version of the consolidated Guidelines for malaria with an updated vaccine recommendation.
-The WHO and the European Medicines Agency (EMA) recommend Mosquirix™ (RTS,S/AS01) and R21 / Matrix-M™ vaccines for travelers visiting malaria-endemic countries.
+The World Health Organization (WHO) recommends the programmatic use of malaria vaccines to prevent P. falciparum malaria in children living in malaria-endemic areas.
+As of March 18, 2025, the WHO and the European Medicines Agency (EMA) recommend Mosquirix™ and R21 / Matrix-M™ vaccines for travelers visiting malaria-endemic countries.
 These malaria vaccines were added to the WHO list of prequalified vaccines in 2024.
-As of 2025, 17 countries have introduced malaria vaccines through routine immunization.
+As of 2025, 17 countries have introduced malaria vaccines through routine immunization targeting children.

-The WHO's World Malaria Report 2024 says the availability of two malaria vaccines is expected to increase supply and make broad-scale deployment across Africa possible.
-The WHO estimates the annual global demand for malaria vaccines at 40–60 million doses by 2026 and 80–100 million doses annually by 2030.
+The WHO's World Malaria Report 2024 estimates the annual global demand for malaria vaccines at 40–60 million doses by 2026 and 80–100 million doses annually by 2030.
+In November 2024, the WHO published a revised version of the consolidated Guidelines for malaria with an updated vaccine recommendation.
+People can be tested for malaria infection at commercially labs in the U.S.

 Malaria Vaccines Approved